MRC Impact Accelerator Account (formally CiC)

-The Tropical Infectious Disease Consortium (TIDC) has been awarded MRC Confidence in Concept (CiC) funding for 2020.
-TIDC is a strategic partnership between LSTM, Public Health England (PHE), London School of Hygiene and Tropical Medicine (LSHTM) and the Jenner Institute, Oxford.
-The award will allow the Consortium to support pump-priming projects, typically in the range of £50K, with the overarching ambition to accelerate the transition from discovery science into therapeutic, diagnostic and vaccine development.”
+The Tropical Infectious Disease Consortium (TIDC) has been awarded £1.6 million from the Medical Research Council (MRC) via the Impact Acceleration Account (IAA), previously Confidence in Concept (CiC).
+The TIDC is a strategic partnership between LSTM, UK Health Security Agency, London School of Hygiene & Tropical Medicine (LSHTM), the University of Oxford and has been expanded for this call to include the Science and Technology Facilities Council (STFC) and the Pirbright Institute.
+The TIDC has been awarded £1.6million over 3years and represents the largest award to date.
+The award will allow the Consortium to support pump-priming projects, typically in the range of £50K, with the overreaching ambition to accelerate the transition from discovery science into therapeutic, diagnostic and vaccine development.

 Projects within the following categories will be eligible to apply: